 |Your baby’s pancreas: Beginning to produce insulin essential to the regulation of sugar levels, your baby’s pancreas inevitably starts to take on a more prominent role||Major milestones: In month four, your baby will have had a fully functional intestinal system in place, has taste buds, is able to hear the muffled sound of your voice, and will be able to begin producing its own red blood cells through their tiny new spleen|

-Four Months Pregnant
+Tips and Crucial Information at Four Months Pregnant

 - With every pregnancy comes stretch marks.
 Instead of looking at them with dismay, wear them as your badge of honor; they are an indicator that you have traveled the important journey through motherhood.
 To keep stretch marks and the surrounding skin soft, supple, and itch-free, moisturizer regularly with soothing oils and lotions such as almond, jojoba, and coconut.
 Try to stay away from lotions that have parabens, dyes, colors, and many chemicals.

 - Maintaining a healthy and well-balanced diet will reduce weight gain and excessive stretch marks (eating healthily will at times be understandably difficult as you experience surges in appetite, particularly in the second trimester).